themeblvd/theme-blvd-featured-image-link-override/readme.txt

 1. Options added to your current theme at *Appearance > Theme Options > Configuration*.

 == Changelog ==

+= 2.0.1 - 12/15/2015 =

+* Fixed: Make sure meta data filtering only happens on frontend to avoid admin errors.

 = 2.0.0 - 12/15/2015 =